tokoba/gemini-mcp-tool-nano/README.md

 }
 ```

-### Using a Global Installation
+### For Global Installation

-If you installed the package globally, use this configuration:
+If you installed globally, use this configuration instead:

 ```json
 {